alexeilebedev/openacr/README.md

 * `size`: With of each record
 * `ssimfile`: Pkey of ssimfile, if one is associated with the record.

-### Discussion

 Reflection is generally considered a very powerful mechanism, but in the OpenACR world it's not used that frequently.
-Why the ability to insert records dynamically (i.e. outside of a pre-declared path) and knowing the list of namespace linked into a given program is useful, it's not as useful as simply loading the ssimtables that describe *all* processes in the given universe, and doing something with them.
+While the ability to insert records dynamically (i.e. outside of a pre-declared code-path) and knowing the list of namespace linked into a given program is useful, it's not as useful as simply loading the ssimtables that describe *all* processes in the given universe, and doing something with them.
 An analogy would be surgery on yourself, especially brain surgery.
 Powerful?
 Yes.
 Best practice?
 Hardly.